makshh/jquery.appear/README.md

     $('#foo').appear(function() {
       $(this).text('Hello world');
     },{accX: 50, accY: 100});

 Will fire 'appear' event with accuracy 50px in X and 100px in Y

 ## Usage with disappear callback function

     $('#foo').appear(function() {
       $(this).text('Hello world');
+    }, {
+      one: false,
+      accX: 50,
+      accY: 100,
+      disappearOffset: 200, // default value
-    },{one: false, accX: 50, accY: 100, disappearOffset: 0}, function() {
+      onDisappear: function() {
-      // your code, disappear fires with default offset - 200px });
+        // your code
+      }
+    });

+Will fire 'disappear' event with accuracy 200px in Y

 http://bas2k.ru/